onivim/oni/README.md

 ## Installation

-- For Windows, a pre-built x86 binary of NeoVim is included.
+- For Windows and OSX, a pre-built binary of Neovim is included.

-- For OSX and Linux, there is no included pre-built binary.
+- For Linux, there is no included pre-built binary.
 Please [Install Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) and ensure the 'nvim' binary is available.
 Version `0.2.0` is required.

 ### Install from NPM